Things in life often happen not the way we expect.

 The art of balancing the coin

-Our human nature easily falls into extremes: raising our expectations to the maximum because we look forward to things, or paint a negative picture because EVERYTHING is doomed.
+Our human nature easily falls into extremes: raising our expectations to the maximum because we look forward to things, or painting a negative picture because EVERYTHING is doomed.

 The art of being content is balancing our feelings in-between these extremes, and being open to everything life throws at us.